cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/require-gateway.md

 # Require Gateway

-Cloudflare for Teams allows you to restrict access to your applications to devices whose traffic is filtered by your organization's Cloudflare Gateway configuration.
-Unlike [Require WARP](/identity/devices/require-warp), which will check for any WARP instance, this will allow only request from your specific Gateway implementation.
+Setting up Require Gateway enables you to allow access to your applications only to devices enrolled in your organization's instance of Gateway.
+Unlike [Require WARP](/identity/devices/require-warp), which will check for any WARP instance (including the consumer version), Require Gateway will only allow requests coming from devices whose traffic is filtered by your organization's Cloudflare Gateway configuration.
+This policy is best used when you want to protect company-owned assets by only allowing access to employees.

 The process involves two steps: